jayanthkoushik/shiny-pyseed/README.md

 9. `--pyM <3.MINOR.PATCH>`: Maximum Python version.
 This only affects the versions used for running tests with GitHub actions.
 It has no effect in barebones mode since GitHub workflows are not included.
-10. `--py-typed`/`--no-py-typed`: Whether to add a `py.typed` file to
+10. `--no-py-typed`: Do not add a `py.typed` file to the Python package.
-    the Python package, indicating that the package provides type hints.
+    This file indicates that a package provides type hints.
-    True by default.
-11. `--pc-cron`/`--no-pc-cron`: Whether to add support for updating pre-commit hooks monthly through GitHub actions.
-This will create a periodic GitHub action that will run `pre-commit autoupdate` and create a pull request with the changes.
+11. `--no-pc-cron`: Do not add support for updating pre-commit hooks monthly through GitHub actions.
+Without this option, the script creates a periodic GitHub action that will run `pre-commit autoupdate` and create a pull request with the changes.
 It is ignored in barebones mode.
 12. `--add-deps`: Additional Python dependencies to add to the project.
     Dependencies should be separated by ';', and follow [poetry specifications](https://python-poetry.org/docs/dependency-specification/).
 13. `--add-dev-deps`: Same as `--add-deps`, except the dependencies are